Zoom is having a hell of a month.

 Zoom does not include webinars.

 With Zoom, webinars are an add-on.
 An upsell.
-And that’s because they’re largely an afterthought.
-This is the most compelling fact that demonstrates what I mean when I say that Zoom was built for conferencing, not marketing; for meetings, not webinars.
+And that’s because they’re an afterthought.
+This is the most compelling fact that demonstrates what I mean when I say they built Zoom for meetings.
+Not marketing, not webinars.

-None of Zoom’s plans, from their free “Basic” tier to their most expensive “Enterprise” tier, come with webinars included.
+Zoom's cost structure reveals as much.
+None of Zoom’s plans, from "Basic" to “Enterprise," come with webinars included.

 Pro Plan ($15/month) + Webinar Add-On, 1 host, 100 attendees ($40/month)